Bennett-Heung/Credit-Card-Fraud-Detection/README.md

 *Note: these are average AUPRCs of the validation sets.*

-**Key Findings**
-* Tuned XGBoost Classifier (without resampling) - higher precision and AUPRC but at the cost of a signifcantly lower recall score.

 ## Model evaluation
 Table 5: Classification report of best model on test data